kudashevs/calculator-via-closure/README.md

 ## How it works

-We are given a `calculator()` function that accepts an argument (a `callable` with at least one argument).
-To start using the closure, we need to provide a callable argument with a predefined functionality (a math operation in this case) to the `calculator()` function and assign the result to a variable.
+We are given a [calculator()](src/calculator.php) function that accepts an argument (a `callable` with at least one argument).
+To start using the closure, we need to provide an argument of the callable type with a predefined functionality (a math operation in our case) to the `calculator()` function, and assign the result to a variable.
 The function is going to enclose/remember the provided callable argument as a part of its context and is going to use it each time the closure is invoked.

 ```php